We all make mistakes. Mistakes give us a chance to learn and grow. In many cases, making a mistake is harmless.

 Life Insurance Mistakes: Carrier Selection

-(3) Not selecting the right insurance carrier – Have you ever been to a supermarket to purchase one item, but you walk out with several other items?
+Have you ever been to a supermarket to purchase one item, but you walk out with several other items?
 Purchasing life insurance is kind of like that.
 You don’t want to impulse-buy, but you need to shop around for the right carrier.
-You go in thinking one will work, but when you analyze your needs and see what is available, you then see the many options for you.
+You go in thinking any life insurance carrier will work for your situation.
+However, that is rarely the case.

 The “right” carrier isn’t necessarily the one with the lowest premium.
 It is the one that can meet your needs and goals.
 Selecting the right policy is especially important for people with health conditions or who have hazardous occupations.

 Did you know the best rates are found by matching the right insurance carrier to your specific situation?
 An honest application process will give you the best chance of obtaining life insurance at an affordable rate.
 So, let’s say you had cancer 7 years ago.
 You need to disclose that.
 Moreover, you need to disclose your condition history in detail.
 You also need to disclose any hazardous extracurricular activities, too.
 What happens if you don’t?

 If the underwriting team, through the MIB and other reports, sees your condition without your disclosure, the underwriting team will contact you for more information.
 We will caution you that withholding information doesn’t put you in the best light.
 You want underwriting to be nice.

 Let’s say you sneak one by.
 Are you free?
 Maybe.
 The life insurance contract has an incontestability clause in which the carrier can review your file for two years.
 If you were to die during this timeframe from the illness or activity you never disclosed, chances are your beneficiaries will not receive the death benefit.
 Instead, they will receive your premiums back with a modest interest.